 The star-nosed mole is a solitary mammal from eastern North America.
 Their color ranges from dark brown to black.
 They measure from 15 to 20 cm and weigh 37 to 76 g.
 This carnivore eats worms, amphibians, aquatic insects, mollusks, and small fish.

 They live in wet lowland areas, forests, and marshes.
 Their lifespan is 2.5 years in captivity.
 By using their star-nose, they gather a clear image of their surroundings.

-The star-nosed mole can be seen in all counties in the state except Dukes and Nantucket counties.
+The star-nosed mole can be seen in all counties except Dukes and Nantucket.

 The striped dolphin takes its name from the dark stripes running down their bodies’ sides.
-They have a gray or blue-gray cape on the dorsal side, with stripes from the eye to the flipper along their sides.
-They can also have stripes with pink and blue colors on their sides.
+They have a gray or blue-gray cape on the dorsal side, with lines from the eye to the flipper along their sides.
+They can also have bars with pink and blue colors on their sides.
 They grow from 5.9-8.9 ft (1.8-2.7m) and weigh 200-360 lb.

 They have some unusual behaviors, able to leap up to 23 ft, with belly flops and somersaults seeming no trouble.
 They also roto-tail when they come out of the water.
 This involves moving their tails in circles as they leap out of the water.